Costa Rica Residency Services

 Requirements

-• Investment can be in real estate, business, or stock market
+• Investment can be in real estate, business, or securities

 Benefits